-IFTIKHAR: Well, I think that, you know, if you look at trends that we've taken, whether it's death penalty or anything like that, you look at trends that Western nations have taken.
+IFTIKHAR: Well, I think that, you know, if you look at trends that we've taken, whether it's death penalty, anything like that, you look at trends that Western nations have taken.
 A lot of Western European countries have already decriminalized marijuana in many instances.
 Now we have nearly half of America following that same route.
-And again, when you are giving higher penalty to drugs that are less dangerous than cocaine, for example, or heroin or meth, I think that is problematic.
+And again, when you are giving a higher penalty to drugs that are less dangerous than cocaine, for example, or heroin or meth, I think that is problematic.

 MARTIN: Hmm.
 Well, we have to leave it there for now.
 Jimi, I'm afraid to ask what you think, so I'm not going to.